tarwn/lessthandot-hugo/blogs/content/posts/2014-05-23-naked-statistics.md

 </p>

 > <p style="text-align: justify">
 >   Once considered tedious, the field of statistics is rapidly evolving into a discipline Hal Varian, chief economist at Google, has actually called “sexy.”
 From batting averages and political polls to game shows and medical research, the real-world application of statistics continues to grow by leaps and bounds.
 How can we catch schools that cheat on standardized tests?
-How does Netflix know which movies you’ll like?
+How does Netflix know which movies you'll like?
 What is causing the rising incidence of autism?
 As best-selling author Charles Wheelan shows us in Naked Statistics, the right data and a few well-chosen statistical tools can help us answer these questions and more.
 > </p>

 <p style="text-align: justify">